openmoh/openmohaa/docs/markdown/01-intro/01-installation.md

   - `launch_openmohaa_breakthrough` (Breakthrough)
 - Set the shortcut's `Start in` directory to your MOHAA installation directory.

 🟢 You're now ready to play!
+To start the game, execute one of the `launch_openmohaa_x` binaries.

 ----